Sheffield station: 2002 – present

-Station footbridge controversy

 In 2008, East Midlands Trains revealed its intention to restrict access to parts of the station by installing ticket barriers to try to prevent passengers from travelling without a ticket.
 This proposal met with widespread opposition from residents and Council members because the footbridge would be closed off to non-ticket holders, severing a popular thoroughfare from the Norfolk Park residential area and the Supertram stop on one side, to the station travel centre, the bus interchange, the city centre and the city centre campus of Sheffield Hallam University on the other.
 On 6 May 2009, East Midlands Trains implemented its proposal, using temporary barriers and ticket inspectors to bar access to the footbridge to non-ticket holders, and local residents and Supertram passengers were forced to use longer routes around the station.

 In November 2009, East Midlands Trains were refused planning permission for the barriers by the council, but in February 2010 announced it would apply again.
 Transport Secretary Lord Adonis announced in April 2010 that barriers would not be installed until a second bridge was built to maintain a thoroughfare for non-ticket holders.

 From September 2010, East Midlands Trains used uniformed staff to prevent local residents using the footbridge.
 At the same time, Sheffield City Council explored the possibility of turning the bridge into a public right-of-way to resolve the matter.
 In late 2010, it was reported that the Deputy Prime Minister, Nick Clegg, MP for Sheffield Hallam, might intervene to resolve the impasse.

 In March 2012, Transport Minister Justine Greening offered £3 million to build a new footbridge to resolve the problem.

 Tickets are not currently required to enter the station or to use the footbridge, which gives access to the Sheffield Station tram stop to the east.